A random Hall-Paige conjecture: Applications

-When $\ast=+$, this gives the following characterisation of which rainbow Hamilton paths can be found in $K^+_G$.
+This implies the following characterisation of which rainbow Hamilton paths can be found in $K^+_G$.

-\begin{corollary} Let $G$ be a sufficiently large group not isomorphic to a elementary abelian $2$-group.
-Let $c, x_1, x_2\in G$ such that $0 = \sum G + c - x_1 - x_2$ in $G^\mathrm{ab}$.
-Then, $K^+_G$ contains a directed rainbow Hamilton path using the colour set $G-c$ and with endpoints $x_1$ and $x_2$. \end{corollary} \begin{proof} This is immediate by applying Theorem~\ref{thm:hamiltonpathsingroups} with $V:=G\setminus \{x_1,x_2\}$ and $(x,y)=(x_1,x_2)$ and $C=G\setminus\{c\}$. \end{proof} This gives a characterisation of groups where $K^+_G$ has a directed rainbow Hamilton cycle which is easily seen to be equivalent to $G$ being harmonious. \begin{corollary} Let $G$ be a sufficiently large group satisfying the Hall-Paige condition, and suppose $G$ is not isomorphic to an elementary abelian $2$-group.
+\begin{corollary} Let $G$ be a sufficiently large group not isomorphic to an elementary abelian $2$-group.
+Let $c, x_1, x_2\in G$ such that $0 = \sum G + c - x_1 - x_2$ in $G^\mathrm{ab}$, and $x_1\neq x_2$.
+Then, $K^+_G$ contains a directed rainbow Hamilton path using the colour set $G-c$ and with endpoints $x_1$ and $x_2$. \end{corollary} \begin{proof} This is immediate by applying Theorem~\ref{thm:hamiltonpathsingroups} with $V:=G\setminus \{x_1,x_2\}$ and $(x,y)=(x_1,x_2)$ and $C=G\setminus\{c\}$. \end{proof} This gives a characterisation of groups where $K^+_G$ has a directed rainbow Hamilton cycle which is equivalent to $G$ being harmonious. \begin{corollary} Let $G$ be a sufficiently large group satisfying the Hall-Paige condition, and suppose $G$ is not isomorphic to an elementary abelian $2$-group.
 Then, $K^+_G$ has a directed rainbow Hamilton cycle, i.e. $G$ is harmonious. \end{corollary} \begin{proof} Let $x_1$ and $x_2$ be such that $x_1x_2=\id$ and $x_1\neq x_2$.
 Such $x_1$ and $x_2$ exist as $G$ is not isomorphic to an elementary abelian $2$-group.
 By assumption, $\sum G=\id$ in $G^\mathrm{ab}$.
 Then, $0= \id -x_1-x_2=\sum G+\id -x_1-x_2$ in $G^\mathrm{ab}$, hence by Corollary~\ref{lem:hampathmain} we have a directed rainbow Hamilton path from $x_1$ to $x_2$ using all colours but $\id$.
-Combined with the edge $x_2\to x_1$, this gives the desired directed rainbow Hamilton cycle, that is, a harmonious ordering. \end{proof}
+Combined with the edge $x_2\to x_1$, this gives the desired directed rainbow Hamilton cycle. \end{proof}